maximum80/rikkyo/presentation/slide.md

 - clients

+### I realized
 - No one exists for me.
 - No one want a service for me.<!-- .element: class="fragment" data-fragment-index="3" -->
 - No one want to work for me.<!-- .element: class="fragment" data-fragment-index="4" -->

+I re-condidered

-I reconsidered **why we do?**
+**why we do?**

 "Empowering Engineers"
-Note: I decided to change my mind,
+Note: I decided to change my mind, set this concept.
+We believe that people who have "passion" and "technology" can change the world for the better.
+Note: We want to provide an opportunity for those people to learn technology, to find their career plan through those activity.And we believe that Empowering engineers would lead to develop Japanese economy.

 <!-- .slide: data-background-image="https://2015.jphacks.com/wp-content/uploads/sites/2/2015/10/tokyo.jpg" -->
-Note: Fortunatelly, one attendance of our event introduced a professor who want to hold a hackathon event in University of Tokyo.
+Note: Fortunatelly, one attendance of our event introduced a professor univ of tokyo who want to hold a hackathon event in University of Tokyo.

 <!-- .slide: data-background-image="https://2015.jphacks.com/wp-content/themes/jphacks_2015/images/gallery/gallery-1.png" -->